ad-si/TaskLite/docs-source/cli/desktop_app.md

 ## DB Browser for SQLite

-Alternatively you can use the [DB Browser for SQLite] to view and modify your tasks directly in the SQLite database.
+Alternatively, you can use the [DB Browser for SQLite] to view and modify your tasks directly in the SQLite database.

 [DB Browser for SQLite]: https://sqlitebrowser.org/